 Volume 1 of the Pharology Series, Ancient Lighthouses, is available directly from us or from your local European Amazon website.
 Sadly, Amazon does not offer our book for sale in North America so customers can purchase with complete confidence directly from us using PayPal.
 Just send us an email giving your mailing address and we'll send you an invoice from PayPal that you can pay with total security.
-All postage is FREE!
+All postage is included in these prices.

 Rest of World: As for North America - 7-10 working days.